Deed Vs. Title: Know The Difference

 There are several types of deeds, each of which serves a different purpose.
 These deeds vary in levels of protection for the home buyer.
 Let’s take a look at a few of the popular types of deeds so you can decide which might be best for your situation.

-- General warranty deed: Known to provide the most substantial protection to the home buyer, a general warranty deed guarantees that the seller isn’t hiding anything and is unaware of any property issues that might arise in the future.
+A general warranty deed guarantees that the seller isn’t hiding anything and is unaware of any property issues that might arise in the future.
 The deed also ensures the absence of any outstanding mortgages, liens or other claims against the property.
+A general warranty deed provides the most substantial protection to the home buyer.

-- Quitclaim deed: A quitclaim deed is most commonly used in situations where property is transferred from one owner to another – such as parents to adult children, or spouse to spouse – without the exchange of money.
+A quitclaim deed is most commonly used in situations where property is transferred from one owner to another – such as parents to adult children or spouse to spouse – without the exchange of money.

-- Bargain and sale deed: A less popular type of deed, the bargain and sale deed is most commonly used in the states of New York, Washington, Wyoming, Colorado and Vermont during situations involving foreclosure, tax sales or transferring property between family members.
+A less popular type of deed, the bargain and sale deed, is most commonly used in the states of New York, Washington, Wyoming, Colorado and Vermont during situations involving foreclosure, tax sales or transferring property between family members.

 House Title, Defined